BonnierNews/flappy-wasp-game/README.md

 The `index.html` contains `<script>` tags with all the JavaScript files we need to make the game.
 First we add `https://cdn.jsdelivr.net/npm/p5@0.10.2/lib/p5.js`, the library we are using for creative coding.
 Then all our custom files `index.js`, `wasp.js`, `pipe.js`, and `present.js`.

+---

+**ALERT:** This will make all variables accessible globally.
+So if you declare a variable in `index.js`, you will also be able to use it in, for example, `wasp.js`.

+---

 To help you, we have predefined all methods you need in the JavaScript files.
 In the below step, we will fill in those methods with code.